 nothing brings more happiness than a job well done.

 deep satisfaction comes when you can say to the world "look what i made!"

-we are psyched to teach you how to start your own thing in january!
+we are psyched to teach you how to start your own thing!

-we can't wait to show you how to be a voice, not an echo.
+we can't wait to tell you how to be a voice, not an echo.

 but a few of you have written and told us you can't find your voice.